craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Timeline.md

 title: Bandits rule the [[Great Northern Forests]].
 content:

 The young people of Alaturmen quickly find violence against one another to be a profitable venture. [[Bandit Lords]] come to rule city-states in the northern half of [[Central Alaturmen]].
-Some of their members travel south too, never forgoing an opportunity to expand their influence.
+Some of their members travel south too, never for-going an opportunity to expand their influence.

 date: 023AF
 title: The [[Great Fires]] begin.
 content:

-From the sky, a droplet of White Fire spreads amegeddon in the [[Great Northern Forests]]
+From the sky, a droplet of White Fire spreads amegeddon in the [[Great Northern Forests]].
+Years of fire begin to burn, allowing only children of humans or elves yet to become five years of age to escape it's immolations.

 date: 028AF
 title: Minyostalma Falls.
 content:

-In the eyes of [[Its Greatness]], [[The Old|the elven city of Minyostalma]] was unworthy, therefore it was immolated.
-It stands now as [[The Old]], and as the only surviving structures from the time before the Flame.
+In the eyes of [[Its Greatness]], [[The Old|the elven city of Minyostalma]] was unworthy, therefore it was to be exterminated.
+It stands now as [[The Old]], and as the only surviving structures from the time before the White Flame.

 date: 032AF
 title: Hobgoblins form the Blood Clans.
 content:

 After years of subjugation from the [[Bandit Lords]], the hobgoblin of the [[Great Northern Forests]] form the [[Blood Hobgoblin Clan Pact]] and begin to make war against foes and kin alike.

 date: 040AF
 title: Southern [[Bandit Lords]] shatter.